Description

 12 km.
 4-5 hrs.
 Ascent 470m

-This first part of the route is the shortest in kilometres, but as the accumulated elevation is close to 500m and this is the first day of the hike, many people find this part a little strenuous.
-The weather is unstable in these areas, and it is often necessary to walk in snow, which further increases the difficulty.
-The reality is that hikers may need all the energy they have, to get through this first part of the trail.
+The first part of the route is the shortest, but as the accumulated elevation is close to 500m and this is the first day of the hike, many people find it strenuous.
+The weather is unstable in this area and there is often some snow on the trail, increasing the difficulty.

 Hrafntinnusker-Álftavatn